TambuDT/MacPowerAlert/README.md

 To enable MacPowerAlert to start automatically with your Mac, follow these steps:

 1. Go to "System Preferences" on your Mac.
-2. Select "Users & Groups."
-3. In the "Login Items" tab, add MacPowerAlert to the list of login items.
+2. In the "Login Items" tab, add MacPowerAlert to the list of login items.
-4. Ensure the added application is checked in the "Hide" column.

 ## Contribute